 It goes without saying that artificial intelligence (AI) is having a profound impact across industries today, healthcare not being an exception.
 Some of the most exciting AI applications are driven by natural language processing (NLP) technology.
 Simply put, NLP is a branch of AI focused on the interpretation and manipulation of human languages.
-In fact, NLP has already been tightly integrated into our daily lives: personal voice assistants, machine translation, autocorrect, and spam filter on your email system are all examples of NLP-driven applications.
+In fact, NLP has already been tightly integrated into our daily lives: personal voice assistants supported by voice ai tools, machine translation, autocorrect, and spam filter on your email system are all examples of NLP-driven applications.

 The adoption of NLP in healthcare is rising due to its enormous potential to search, analyze, and interpret whopping amounts of unstructured data.
 For instance, NLP is highly promising in terms of data entry and extraction across electronic health records (EHRs), while it can give EHRs speech-recognition capabilities during clinician visits and help quickly find necessary information.